istio/istio.io/content/en/docs/tasks/observability/metrics/telemetry-api/index.md

 ---

 Telemetry API has been in Istio as a first-class API for quite sometime now.
-Previously users had to configure metrics in the `telemetry` section of Istio configuration, This task shows you how to customize the metrics that Istio generates with Telemetry API.
+Previously, users had to configure metrics in the `telemetry` section of the Istio configuration.
+This task shows you how to customize the metrics that Istio generates with Telemetry API.

 ## Before you begin